vuestorefront/vue-storefront/packages/core/docs/general/getting-started.md

 ## What's next?

 - Learn about [key concepts in Vue Storefront](./key-concepts) to confidently work with your newly created Vue Storefront project.
-- Check out the platform-specific docs in `eCommerce platforms` category to learn more about your integration.
+- Check out the platform-specific docs in the `eCommerce platforms` category to learn more about your integration.